VVVI5HNU/API-Security/README.md

 may be internally bound.

-Students should compare GET and PATCH responses to identify hidden object properties.
+Testers should compare GET and PATCH responses to identify hidden object properties.

 ---